NikKowPHP/social-brain/chapters/chapter-10.md

 ---
 ### **Chapter 10 Debrief: Advanced Adaptation**

+The failure of the Shield was a painful lesson for Maria.
+It forced her to realize that a tool is only as good as the context it's used in.
+She began to research how group dynamics and bad-faith actors change the unwritten rules of engagement, leading her to two different kinds of adaptation.

 #### **Part 1: Adapting to a New Environment**
 The brain's social hardware (SCARF) is universal, but culture is the software.
-To navigate new cultures, use a three-step loop:
+To navigate new cultures, she learned to use a three-step loop:
 1.  **Observe (Data Collection):** When entering a new group, your primary job is to listen.
 Notice patterns in how status is shown, feedback is given, etc.
 2.  **Calibrate (Form a Hypothesis):** Based on observations, form a simple hypothesis. *"Hypothesis: In this group, public disagreement seems to be a major Status threat."*
 3.  **Test (Run an Experiment):** Run a small, low-risk experiment to test your hypothesis.